-Farming also influenced the architectural design of the Pecos village, and like many Pueblo tribes of the American Southwest, the Pecos built storerooms to set aside food for the winter and built dams to regulate the water that flowed to their crops.
-Their impressive architecture also included large multi-story houses built above the storerooms using adobe — a mud and straw-based material they mixed and molded together that looked like bricks.
+Farming influenced the architectural design of the Pecos village, as the Indians built storerooms to set aside food for the winter and constructed dams to regulate the water that flowed to their crops.
+Their impressive architecture also included large multi-story houses built above the storerooms using adobe bricks.
 To protect the village, the Pecos erected a large wall, which according to one Spanish conquistador, was visible from a far distance.

 Some of their most impressive structures were the kivas, subterranean pit-houses used for religious and ceremonial purposes.
 Although they varied in shape and size, they were traditionally circular with a hole in the floor.
 The hole in the ground represented the connection to the underworld, which the Pecos and other Pueblo tribes believed was their people’s place of origin.
-Kivas connected the world above to the spirits of the underworld, and the floor opening allowed the people to have a closer communion with the spirits below.
 The Pecos routinely prayed to the underworld through ceremonies and brought offerings to the spirits to receive good fortune.
 They feared that failing to perform these rituals would upset the spirits, which in turn would cause their crops to die and their overall world to become unbalanced.

-The Pecos Indians remained Puebloan in culture, despite cultural blendings, practicing an ancient agricultural tradition borne north from Mexico by the seeds of sacred corn.
 By the late Pueblo period, the last few centuries before the Spaniards arrived in the Southwest, people in this valley had congregated in multi-storied towns overlooking the streams and fields that nourished their crops.
-In the 1400s, these groups gathered into Pecos pueblo, which became a regional power.
+In the 1400s, these groups gathered into Pecos Pueblo, which became a regional power.
 The Spaniards would soon learn that the Pecos could be powerful allies or determined enemies.